naplon74/brave-linux-debloat/README.md

 * Disables Brave Rewards
 * Disables Brave AI features
 * Disables cryptocurrency-related features
-* Disables the built-in password manager (use a dedicated password manager such as Dashlaneb or ProtonPass instead)
+* Disables the built-in password manager (use a dedicated password manager such as Dashlane or ProtonPass instead)
+* Everything can be disabled/enabled to your pleasing!

 > [!NOTE]
 > The managed policies used by this project may not work with the Flatpak version of Brave.
 Installing Brave from the official website repository is recommended.